 - She doesn’t even know what she’s talking about

 Quelle surprise.
 Patel label the signatories to that letter as “ill-informed Labour MPs and do-gooding celebrities.”
 Putting aside the fact that labelling prominent black British figures (some of who themselves have connections to the Windrush Generation) in such a derogatory manner is rude AF, Patel has clearly overlooked the fact that actual Windrush victims and campaigners signed that letter.
 Yes, Naomi Campbell and Thandie Newton signed it, but so did Glenda Caesar – a Windrush victim and one of the most prominent campaigners.
-So did Jacqueline mackenzie, a brilliant immigration lawyer who has been working closely with Windrush victims for years.
+So did Jacqueline McKenzie, a brilliant immigration lawyer who has been working closely with Windrush victims for years.
 Priti Patel overlooking that fact and demonising the signatories as “do-gooding celebrities” points to one of two things: either she didn’t bother to read the letter properly, or she chose to ignore the Windrush victims and campaigners in order to push her narrative that she and her government are heroes fighting these “do-gooders.”
 Whichever it is, Patel’s words show a real disdain for the victims of the scandal and all those who have worked so hard to support and get justice for them.
 And yet she has the audacity to talk about insults to the Windrush victims?!

 - Her words are dangerous, yet deliberate

 Make no mistake: the Home Office, supported by the rest of the government, are waging war on the rule of law and, by extension, lawyers.
 Over the last few months we have seen incredibly inflammatory language being used by MPs and government ministers about lawyers when the courts make a decision they don’t like, for example the label of “activist lawyers.”
 The Home Office, in particular, has form for this and for trying to interfere with the judiciary.